Eco-biking... Merritt Island National Wildlife Refuge

 THE BEST TRAIL SECTIONS TO RIDE... and additional comments by MUDFISH

 This is fat-tire biking along hard-packed dirt roads in one of America's premier bird-watching areas.
 Several sections are worthwhile nature rides.
-I've graded the rides from "A" to "D."
+These areas are subject to change depending on damage from storms and the like, our descriptions are based on observations at the time.

-Wildlife Drive, 7 miles: C weekdays, D weekends.
+Wildlife Drive, 7 miles, best of weekdays.
 This is a popular, one-way drive with a low speed-limit.
-While smoother than others rides, the cars can be a distraction.
+While smoother than other rides, the cars can be a distraction.

-Shiloh Marsh Road, 11 miles: A-B. With several entrances (only 2 by car) this road can be biked in sections.
+Shiloh Marsh Road, 11 miles.
+With several entrances (only 2 by car) this road can be biked in sections, some are closed due to storms.
 Weaving north and south, you always have water on both sides.
 Lots of birds.
 Great sunsets.
 Some fishermen, but overall, very few cars.
 Closed to motor vehicles November 1-February 15 to avoid disturbing winter waterfowl.

-Gator Creek, 6 miles: B. This trail runs south of SR 406, looping east-west from shortly after the causeway to just east of the Refuge Visitor's Center.
+Gator Creek, 6 miles.
+This trail runs south of SR 406, looping east-west from shortly after the causeway to just east of the Refuge Visitor's Center.
 Parts can be rutty and bumpy, but plenty of birds and alligators make for interesting views.
 This section is sometimes closed to cars.

 Biolab Road, 5.5 miles.
-A-B weekdays - C weekends.
+Best on weekdays.
 Relatively straight north-south road from the Biolab Rd. boat launch to SR 406.
 The middle section is usually great for viewing alligators, but not as many birds as the other trails.
 The road bed tends to be smoother than Gator Creek or Shiloh Roads, which makes for a more comfortable ride, but there are more cars on weekends.

 BOBCAT'S PHOTO GALLERY